How to Create Altered Books

 The first pages that I created were a tribute to the book itself.
 I collaged in the poem "All Things Bright and Beautiful" by Cecil Frances Alexander, "All things bright and beautiful, all creatures great and small, all things wise and wonderful, the lord God made them all".
 I found this poem in the front of the book, and I thought it would be a nice addition to the first pages I altered.

-See my Art Journal Prompts lens for ideas to keep you inspired with your art!
+See my Art Journal Prompts page for ideas to keep you inspired with your art!

 All photos by Gayle Dowell